sherlock-project/sherlock/docs/removed-sites.md

 On 2019-04-02, Google shutdown Google Plus.
 While the content for some users is available after that point, it is going away.
 And, no one will be able to create a new account.
-So, there is no value is keeping it in Sherlock.
+So, there is no value in keeping it in Sherlock.

 Good-bye [Google Plus](https://en.wikipedia.org/wiki/Google%2B)...